 Look at the brighter side of life

 It’s normal to be stressed during these times.
 We’re in a pandemic after all.
-However, worrying too much will only make you sick – and that’s an added worry.
+However, worrying too much will only make you sick – and that’s an added concern.
 Take this moment to slow down and take it easy.
-If things are getting too much for you, ask for help – we are all in this together!
+If things are getting too much for you, ask for help.
 Go to Information and Supports for Manitobans to access support ranging from financial aid to mental health services.

 Did you know that at least 150 minutes of moderate exercise a week can strengthen your immune system and lessen stress?
 Just a few minutes of cardio exercises can do wonders for your health.
 The benefits are compounded when you do it outdoors.
 Breathing in fresh air and soaking up some sun are immediate mood boosters.
 You can walk, jog, bike or do a bit of gardening.
 Don’t forget to wear sunscreen and bring water with you!